-1. Definition: A veterinarian whose circumstances do not permit enrolment in a standard residency programme may submit an alternative programme to the College, in conjunction with his/her supervisor, outlining the resources available to them, for advanced study and experience.
-The alternative programme is not approved for anyone other than the Resident in question.
-The alternative programme must be approved by the College before the Resident embarks on it, and the total length of this programme cannot be shorter than the standard residency programme.
-The precise form of each individual programme is at the discretion of the Education Committee.
-The total time of an alternative programme must spend the equivalent of at least 60% of 3 years working in the practice of his/her speciality, under direct supervision of a Diplomate of the College.
+1. Definition: A Veterinarian whose circumstances do not permit enrolment in a Standard Residency Programme may submit an alternate Programme to the College, in conjunction with his/her Supervisor, outlining the resources available to them, for advanced study and experience.
+The Alternate Programme is not approved for anyone other than the Resident in question.
+The Alternate Programme must be approved by the College before the Resident embarks on it, and the total length of this Programme cannot be shorter than the Standard Residency Programme.
+The precise form of each individual Programme is at the discretion of the Education Committee.
+The total time of an Alternate Programme must not exceed six years.
+A Resident on an Alternate Training Programme must spend the equivalent of at least 60% of 3 years working in the practice of his/her speciality, under direct supervision of a Diplomate of the College.

-The application for alternative training programs must be accompanied by a curriculum vitae and a letter of intent by the candidate resident, and must be submitted to the secretariat.
-These programs are approved by the Executive Board based on a recommendation by the Education Committee.
+The application for Alternative Training Programs must be accompanied by a Curriculum Vitae and a Letter of Intent by the Candidate Resident, and must be submitted to the Secretariat.
+These Programs are approved by the Executive Board based on a recommendation by the Education Committee.

-Duration of Training: The alternative training programmes shall be a minimum of 48 months duration accomplished within 6 consecutive years.
+Duration of Training: The alternative Training Programmes shall be a minimum of 48 months duration accomplished within6 consecutive years.

-The training programme must be completed by the date of the examination (September of each year).
+The Training Programme must be completed by the date of the examination (September of each year).

-Arrangements regarding the external training periods / externships have to be included in the training application as well as a statement of agreement with the persons supervising those training periods (see also section 4.5).
+Arrangements regarding the external training periods / externships have to be included in the Training Application as well as a Statement of Agreement with the persons supervising those training periods (see also section 4.5).